shuLhan/pakakeh.go/README.md

     defined by Git configuration file syntax.
   - `net`, Package net provide constants and library for networking.
   - `test`, Package test provide library for help with testing.
-  - `text`, Package text provide a library for working with text, either as slice of bytes or as a string.
+  - `string`, Package string provide a library for working with string.
   - `websocket`, Package websocket provide the websocket library for server and client.